-Within the c:\audio folder, the Line, AM and FM radio sources are stored in separate folders, each with subfolders named logger1 through to loggerN.
+Within the c:\audio folder, the line sources are stored in the Line folder, each with subfolders named logger1 through to loggerN.
 Within each of those are subfolders for each day and hour.
 Each .wma file within the hour folders contains one minute of audio.